The Ford Fiesta has come of age. Jonathan Crouch takes a look at the much improved seventh generation version.

 Ford has also broadened the appeal of the range with an 'Active' Crossover bodystyle, plus variants more specifically aimed at customers wanting luxury and sportiness.
 And as well as all that, the brand reckon that it'll be even more fun to drive than its predecessor.
 This is, in short, on paper at least, a thoroughly well thought out piece of supermini design.
 But will it be enough to keep Ford at the top of the sales charts?
 Let's find out.

 Variations on the Fiesta theme may come and go but before driving any version of Ford's definitive supermini, there's one thing you almost always know for certain: that it'll be a great steer.
-We haven't driven this seventh generation model yet, but we're looking forward to doing so based on what Ford is telling us.
 This new generation model is 15% stiffer and both front and rear track measurements are wider.
 The engineers tell us that the chassis now offers 10% more cornering grip, supported by Electronic Torque Vectoring Control, which enhances the driving experience by applying a small amount of braking to inside wheels to assist traction and stability when cornering.
 Braking distances at 62mph are reduced by more than 8%.
 There are freshly developed five and six-speed manual gearboxes.
 And rear disc brakes feature on models with engines developing more than 100PS.

 Ah yes, engines: you'll want to know about those.
 The three cylinder 1.0-litre EcoBoost petrol unit is carried over, here offered in 110, 125 and 140PS guises.
 Sharing this poweplant architecture is a lesser 1.1-litre normally aspirated unit, available at the foot of the range in 70 and 85PS guises.
 The 1.5-litre TDCi 85PS diesel unit is familiar from before too, but this time round, this powerplant is also being offered in a pokier 120PS guise.